Tsheung/Apple-Health-Data-echoAR-Visual/README.md

 - echoAR for use of platform and references to tutorial <br>
   https://www.echoar.xyz/ <br>
   https://github.com/echoARxyz/Unity-echoAR-demo-COVID19#register
-- Analyze Your iOS Health Data With Python medium article for understanding of Apple Health Structure https://medium.com/better-programming/analyze-your-icloud-health-data-with-pandas-dd5e963e902f
+- Analyze Your iOS Health Data With Python medium article for understanding of Apple Health Structure <br>
+  https://medium.com/better-programming/analyze-your-icloud-health-data-with-pandas-dd5e963e902f